AN EPIC DAY IN THE SADDLE

 This is NOT a race, you may start your ride between 7:30 a.m. and 8:30 a.m.
 ALL riders MUST be on the road by 8:30 a.m. and have a front and rear light in order to ride through the Monument.

 There will be three to four aid stations on the course.
-Each aid station will be stocked with water, energy drink, nutrition bars/snacks, fruit, bagels, trail mix, etc. Please note, aid stations may not be stocked with all the same items.
+Each aid station will be stocked with water, energy drink, nutrition bars/snacks, fruit, bagels, trail mix, etc. Please note, it is possible that each aid stations may not be stocked with all the same items.
 Aid Station details – mileage, location and hours of operation – will be shared in the near future.

-Staff will be at the east entrance of the Monument to check if you have a wristband and lights.
-Both are required to enter and continue your ride per permit stipulations with the National Park Service, so please make them visible to staff and park employees.
-Please note, this “check point” is not an aid station and will not have refreshments or toilets.
+Staff will be at the east entrance of the Monument to check if you have a wristband and lights; both are required to enter and continue your ride per our permit stipulations with the National Park Service.
+Please make them visible to staff and park employees and know that this “check point” is not an aid station and will not have refreshments or toilets.
 The entrance needs to remain free of congestion so not to inconvenience the Monument’s daily visitors.

 Sag wagons will drive the course with water and be available to assistance riders experiencing mechanical difficulties or those who become too fatigued to finish.
 Please be prepared to change your own flats and handle minor repairs.